Proposals to classify reserves in Golden Bay Ward

 You can choose to speak to your submission if you wish.

-You don’t need special knowledge to make a submission, just tell us what you think.
+You don’t need special knowledge to speak to your submission, just tell us what you think.

 Where can I find more information?